wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 3. Complete the form as instructed
 4. Note you need a text or custom field set to be validated as email to be used as the address to send user confirmation mails
 5. Use the form data section to insert submitted values into your email body (submmited form values will be replaced with the field data found between the brackets {{ }}.

-= Form Animation Settings =

-1. Choose to run or not to run the form animation
-2. If the animations runs change the time the animation should take to complete the form drawing

 = On Form Submission =